Darshan Singh (field hockey)

-Darshan Singh Kular (born 15 April 1938 in Sansarpur, Punjab) is a former Indian field hockey player who now lives in Telford, United Kingdom.
-In 1961, he played for India in the international hockey tournament at Ahemdabad and scored 22 goals.
+Darshan Singh Kular (born 15 April 1938 in Sansarpur, Punjab) is a former Indian field hockey player who now lives in Telford, Shropshire, United Kingdom.
+In 1961, he played for India in the international hockey tournament at Ahmedabad and scored 22 goals.
 In the semi-final, he scored a double hat-trick against Holland.
 He was part of the Indian Hockey team that won the gold medal in the 1964 Summer Olympics at Tokyo, Japan.
+He was then serving in the Punjab Police.
+He emigrated to the UK from India in the late 1960s.
+In November 2025 he and his wife celebrated their 70th wedding anniversary.